 White Cloud Mountain minnows (Tanichthys albonubes) are a small, brightly coloured freshwater fish with a silver-green body and bright red fin and tail.
 They are very hardy and breed easily, making them a popular ‘starter’ fish for aquariums and fish ponds.
-There is one known population of White Cloud Mountain minnows in NSW.
+There are two known population of White Cloud Mountain minnows in NSW.

 Detrimental interactions with introduced pests are considered a major threat to native aquatic biodiversity, and the 'Introduction of fish to freshwaters within a river catchment outside their natural range' is listed as a key threatening process under the NSW Fisheries Management Act 1994.